TA Mid-Semester Formative Evaluation

 - What aspects of class are going well?

 - What changes in the course would benefit student learning?

 Students respond to each question individually, and then discuss the questions as a group.
 The MSFE concludes with a focus on question #3.
 As a class, students share their recommendations and then are given two votes to select the recommendations that are most meaningful to them in terms of their learning in the course.
 The voting enables the MSFE team to report a weighted list of recommendations to the instructor.
-Typically within one week, the lead CTL evaluator for the MSFE will meet one-on-one with the instructor to discuss the results of the evaluation and to consider various strategies for incorporating the most meaningful and relevant recommendations.
+Typically, within a week to ten days, the lead facilitator for the MSFE will meet one-on-one with the instructor to discuss the results of the evaluation and to consider various strategies for incorporating the most meaningful and relevant recommendations.
 Following the one-on-one meeting, it is recommended that the instructor discusses the results of the evaluation and the adopted changes with the class as it validates for the students the importance that the instructor places on learning and their role in the course.